tarpas/pytest-testmon/README.rst

     # build the dependency database and save it to .testmondata
     py.test --testmon

-    # list of watched project files ordered by tests which reach each specific file
-    py.test --by-test-count

     # change some of your code (with test coverage)

     # only run tests affected by recent changes